Sign In / Sign Out

 Once in the program, and before completion of requirements, students will demonstrate a “reading knowledge” of a foreign language at the intermediate level.
 English graduate students have several ways to meet this requirement (see webpage for details).
 Old English is currently not offered as an ASU Online class.

-Students who do not have a background in a language can take a Reading Knowledge course offered by the School of International Letters and Cultures.
+Students who do not have a background in a language can take a Reading Knowledge course offered by the School of International Letters and Cultures (SPA 550, FRE 550, GER 550, ITA 550).
 A grade of B or better in a reading knowledge course meets the language requirement.
 No additional test is necessary.
-These courses will count as elective credit as well.
+These courses will also count as outside the department elective credit.

 We can also test MA online students for reading knowledge by translating a short passage from the students chosen language (Spanish, French, Italian, German) into English.

 Procedure for Foreign Language Translation Test: Email Sheila Luna to plan a test date.
 The test must take place during Department of English business hours: Monday-Friday, 8:00 a.m. to 5:00 p.m.
-MST (excluding holidays).
+Arizona time (excluding holidays).
 Indicate your choice of language and select from the following list:

 We will provide the passage for translation.
 The passage will range from 300 to 400 words.
 The examination should not last more than two hours and examinees are expected to translate the entire passage.
 We are looking for an accurate translation that preserves both idiomatic content and the diction of the text to the best degree possible.
 The short passage is to be rendered into comprehensible, grammatically correct English.
 The text is not to be summarized, nor is it to be translated mechanically word-by-word.
 (Note: we will be able to tell if the student resorted to translation tools.)

 The translation test will be conducted entirely online.
 This is a pass/fail exam.
-You will be notified of your results in approximately two weeks.
+You will be notified of your results in approximately two to four weeks.

 Note: Students must be enrolled in at least one graduate credit the semester they take the test in.

 All students taking the Graduate Foreign Language Exam through SILC will be charged a $100 fee.
 The fee entitles students to one exam.
 Payment must be received before the student takes the exam.
 Students should pay via money order payable to Arizona State University, and include GFLE on the memo line.
-They may submit the money order with their application or mail to:
+They may mail the money order to: